jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 district as a whole that children are not as physically active as they should be.
 The other two indicators which are significantly worse than the England

 ```
 average are the incidence of
 malignant melanoma and road
-injuries and deaths ( West Oxfordshire
+injuries and deaths (West Oxfordshire
-Health Profile 2011 ).
+Health Profile 2011).
 The Profile reports that life
 expectancy for men (80.2 years) and
 women (84.1 years) is higher than
-average in England (78.3 and 82.
+average in England (78.3 and 82.3
 respectively) and that early death
 rates from cancer, heart disease and
 stroke have fallen in recent years.